Safety Representative Training Course

 Assessment and Certification

-Learners are assessed through a combination of participation, practical exercises, and a written assessment on the final day.
+We assess learners through participation, practical exercises, and a written assessment on the final day.

 Phoenix STS Safety Representatives Certificate - issued upon successful completion, valid for 3 years